luca-farinola/Machine-Learning-on-Sound-Processing-Classifying-Emotions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have used the AC model to explor speech recognition.
-In particular we have used
+We have used mathematical model that resemble the tonotopic organizzation of the cochlear to explore speech recognition.
+In particular we have used .wav files to input recording from actors.
+Machine learning approaches are used to classify 5 emotions [Anger, Fear, Happiness, Disust, Sadness].
+Specific channels (Neural populations firing at specific frequences) are used as features and filtered out to simulate cochlear implant.

 Bird eye view of the project:
-* Differential expression analysis with limma
-* Co-epression  Network
+* Model simulation
-* Switch Miner algorithm
+* Machine Learning and feature selection
+* Cochlear implant vs Optimized Cochlear implant construction

-Switch Miner algorithm is described in the following article :
+AC model is described in the following article : ...

 <!-- DATA -->
 ### Data